tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 9 - Hydraulics.md

 Fluid pressure is measured in terms of the force exerted per unit area.
 $$P = \frac{F_{1}}{A_{1}}=\frac{F_{2}}{A_{2}}$$
-We can re-arrange this to determine any given variabe wi
+We can re-arrange this to determine any given variable with

 # Conceptual Info